 This experimental project featured an ingenious use of space.
 Böhtlingk developed the idea for the De Markies (which is Dutch for — you guessed it — “The Awning”) as an entry for a 1985 design competition that explored the concept of temporary living.
 The trailer was Böthlink’s answer to the competition’s central question: “How do you define living space in today’s mobile world?”.

 More than 30 years after Böhtlingk first published his plans for the De Markies, his innovative design remains one of the most unique trailers ever conceived.
 It’s modern yet timeless and elegant design has continued to win it awards as recently as 2015.

-The concept of the “De Markies” is as simple as it is brilliant.
-The trailer of the size of a common caravan makes the awning-camper’s core.
-With the awnings closed, the whole trailer measures no more than 7’-5″x 15′.
+The concept of the De Markies is as simple as it is brilliant.
+When folded up, the trailer is the size of a common RV.
+With the awnings closed, the whole trailer measures no more than 6 x 15 feet.